 Sections in XAT and CAT

 There are three sections in the CAT, they are Reading comprehension & Verbal Ability, Data Interpretation & Logical Reasoning, and Quantitative Ability.
 Whereas XAT is comprised of two parts.
 First part contains English Language & Logical Reasoning, Decision Making, and Quantitative Ability.
-Whereas the second part consists of Essay writing and General Knowledge.
+Whereas the second part consists of General Knowledge.

 |Reading comprehension & Verbal Ability||English Language & Logical Reasoning|